Categories: News

 “The President-elect has repeatedly asserted his intention to institute a ban on Muslim immigrants to the United States,” Sen. Leahy said.

-Leahy then referred to non-binding resolution in December of 2015 in the Senate Judiciary Committee that stated the US would not institute religious tests for immigrants to the US — a resolution which Sessions had voted against.
+Leahy then referred to a non-binding resolution in December of 2015 in the Senate Judiciary Committee that stated the US would not institute religious tests for immigrants to the US — a resolution which Sessions had voted against.

 It was reported that Sessions gave a rambling 30-minute statement that discussed various tangential matters related to the resolution at hand, including the death of Americans by undocumented immigrants.